Child Marriage Prevention Fund

 Kanya: String of Hope, Child Marriage Prevention Program

-In the last two years, seven Happy Kids Center girls have been married by 16 or younger.
-Child marriage is a pervasive cultural practice in the Indian community with whom Happy Kids Center works.
-In Bihar, the ansetral home of the girls, more than 60% are married before the age of 18.
-Girls become eligible to be married after their first period.
+In the last three years, ten Happy Kids Center girls have been married by 16 or younger.
+Child marriage is a pervasive cultural practice in the community where Happy Kids Center operates.
+In Bihar, the ancestral home of the girls, more than 60% are married before the age of 18.
+Girls are eligible to be married after their first period.
 Many of the mothers our children were married before their 12th birthday.

 For every year a family waits to marry their daughters, their dowery increases.
-A dowery is the money that a brides family is obligated to pay the groom’s family.
+A dowery is the money that a bride’s family is obligated to pay the groom’s family on there wedding day.
+The thinking is that the groom’s family is taking responsibility for the girl, were in reality, the girl, more often than not, ultimately acts as something of a slave or servant to the family until she bares children of her own.

 Legally, the marriage of a girl before she turns 20 is criminal.
 However, for a bride of 18 years old, the cost of a dowery to a “good” husband can be thousands of dollars.
 This is next to impossible for a family that survives on collecting and selling recyclables.

-Through Kanya: String of Hope we are teaching girls to make macramé style string bracelets to sell.
+Through Kanya: String of Hope we are teaching girls to make macramé style jewelry as a form of income generation and skill-building.

 How it works: